-The Company requires its products to comply with California Proposition 65 (Prop 65) either by reformulation, or if reformulation is not possible, by including warning labeling and signage, provided however that warning labels are not permitted for food contact items.
+The Company requires its products to comply with California Proposition 65 (Prop 65) either by reformulation, or if reformulation is not possible, by including warning labeling and signage.
+Warning labels are not permitted for food contact items.
 The Company will not accept products intended to come into contact with food that exceed the allowable limits, and the Company's strong preference for all products is to have a product made either completely free of chemicals listed under Prop 65, or with chemical content below Prop 65 safe harbor levels or the established settlement limits.
-BV and ITS can provide information on these settlement limits.
+BV, ITS, MTS, and UL can provide information on these settlement limits.